medk42/Photomatch_WPF/README.md

 # Photomatch

-This repository contains the source code to the **Photomatch** aplication that was created as a bachelor's thesis at the faculty of mathematics and physics, Charles University by Jakub Medek named  *Application for modeling buildings from photographs*.
+This repository contains the source code to the **Photomatch** aplication which was created as a bachelor's thesis at the *Charles University Faculty of Mathematics and Physics* by *Jakub Medek* named  *Application for modeling buildings from photographs*.